 At Dormer Harpring, we know every client is unique and work to provide a custom resolution to their ski injury claim.
 Meet with one of our ski injury attorneys to discover the difference a client-centered legal practice can make in your recovery.

-Colorado skiing law is largely contained within the Ski Safety Act of 1979.
-The Act is located within the Colorado Revised Statutes at §33-44-100.
-The Act includes thirteen sections covering the duties of skiers and operators, limitations of liability, and the types of claims that a person may bring for injuries.
+Colorado ski law is primarily in the Ski Safety Act of 1979 and within the Colorado Revised Statutes §33-44-100.
+The Act includes thirteen sections covering the duties of skiers and operators, limitations of liability, and the types of claims that a skier may bring for injuries.

-In general, a skier or snowboarder may be able to obtain compensation from another skier or snowboarder due to a collision.
-The “uphill” skier or rider has a duty to maintain a safe distance behind a downhill skier.
+Generally, a skier or snowboarder can obtain compensation from another skier or snowboarder resulting from a collision.
+The uphill skier or rider has a duty to maintain a safe distance behind a downhill skier.
 Therefore, the uphill skier is presumed liable in a collision with another skier or snowboarder.

-Because operators are mostly immune to liability for skier-on-skier collisions, it can be difficult to find a source of funds for compensation.
-If the at-fault rider has homeowner’s insurance, that policy may provide coverage.
-Umbrella policies may also provide coverage.
+Ski area operators are mostly immune to liability for skier-on-skier collisions.
+Therefore, it is sometimes difficult to find a source of funds for compensation.
+If the at-fault skier has homeowner’s insurance or an umbrella policy, that policy may provide coverage.